Skip to main content

 2. Obtain Medical Records

-Gather all relevant medical records, including treatment notes, diagnostic tests, and any communication with healthcare providers.
+Collect all relevant medical records, such as treatment notes, diagnostic tests, and communications with healthcare providers.

 These records are crucial for establishing the details of your treatment and identifying where the negligence occurred.
 In addition to your medical records, collect any related documents, such as prescription receipts, hospital bills, and discharge summaries.